tangjm/exampleDockerImage/README.md

 ### 3. Pushing images to container registries

-To push to `docker.io`, you will need a docker account, register for one [here](https://hub.docker.com/)
+To push to Docker Hub, you will need a docker account, register for one [here](https://hub.docker.com/)

 Before pushing your image, make sure to login first